stevetoddy/API_Assignment/README.md

 ## */books*

 ### Description
-- Admin user can register a new admin user with their email, password, first name and last name.
+- Return a list of all the book entities in the database.
-- This endpoint will return the new users id, first name, last name, email and their admin status.
+- This endpoint will return every book entity with the book ID, title, a nested list of attributes of the author with the author ID, author first name and author last name, a nested attribute of the category with the category ID and category name.
+It will show if the book is fiction or not and the in store inventory number.
+Lastly, it will return a nested list of attributes of any comments made about the book, including the attributes comment ID, comment body, and a further nested attribute of the user that made the comment with the users ID, user first_name and user Last_name.

 ### Authorisation and Authentication:
  - Authentication required through JWT Bearer Token
- - Authorisation as admin required through JWT Bearer Token
+ - Authorisation as admin not required

 ### METHOD
- - POST
+ - GET

 ### EXAMPLE
- - /auth/register/admin
+ - /books

 ### ARGUMENTS
  - None